connorboyd/BoydReyndersFitzpatrickPaper/finalCopy.md

 #Conclusion

-With these new additions to the Java SDK, Java is moving from an imperative programming language to a more dynamic language that incorporates both imperative and functional programming.
+>With these new additions to the Java SDK, Java is moving from an imperative programming language to a more dynamic language that incorporates both imperative and functional programming.

+>Java is not a dynamic language.
+Dynamic language is something completely different.

 Scala is purely a functional programming language that uses the JVM, however with the direction Java 8 is moving in, Scala will become less necessary.
 Java is a more popular language with greater developer support and will therefore be able to update faster continue its move towards functional programming.